Through the Hills to Dingdu Pavilion and Tanzhe Temple

 Kongque ‘Peacock’ Hermitage

 Dating back to the Jurchen Jin Dynasty (1115-1234 AD), with add-ons in the Ming Dynasty and a failed renovation in modern times, Peacock Hermitage has fallen into ruin.
 What we’ll see on this visit is the solid arch of its ‘mountain gate’, some sundry statues, and some ruined halls.
-If we poke around a bit we might found the old foundations of monk’s tombs and gates.
+If we poke around a bit we might find the old foundations of monk’s tombs and gates.

 The hike starts in a village near the hermitage.